Feminine coats, trench coats and jackets in classic retro and vintage style

 Do you have any questions regarding our vintage style jackets and coats?

-At Mondo Kaos, our first priority is always happy customers.
-If you have any questions, anything, about our range of coats and jackets or other clothing, please do not hesitate to contact us.
-You can meet us every weekday on 60 95 11 36 in the period 10: 00-18: 00 - however, on busy days it can be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
+With Mondo Kaos our first priority is always happy customers.
+If you have any questions, whatsoever, about our range of coats and jackets or other clothing, please do not hesitate to contact us.
+You can reach us all weekdays on 60 95 11 36 between 10:00 and 18:00 - however, on busy days it may be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.